emanuel2718/AstarPathfinding/README.md

 - [x] Put all the current colors of the squares in a dictionary for easy change of color choice
 - [x] Reset visualizer option
+- [x] Add option for A* algorithm G, H and F scores on each square
+- [ ] Handle exception (i.e start without end or start node)
+- [ ] Make a better settings panel (Use tkinter)
+- [ ] Hndle diagonals, coordinates, scores in the settings panel with buttons (tkinter)
 - [ ] Refactor mouse and key handlers out of the main function (Clean it)
-- [ ] Make a noticable notification for No solution found case and ended visualization (Maybe use Tkinter)
 - [ ] Show time it took to find the path
 - [ ] Optimize scores and coordinates renderer to handle different window sizes
-- [ ] Add option for A* algorithm G, H and F scores on each square
-- [ ] Make a separate window to handle the settings such as diagonals, coordinates etc.